Popular education

-Popular education is used to classify a wide array of educational endeavours and has been a strong tradition in Latin America since the end of the first half of the 20th century.
+Popular education is used to classify a wide array of educational endeavors and has been a strong tradition in Latin America since the end of the first half of the 20th century.
 These endeavors are either composed of or carried out in the interests of the popular classes.
 The diversity of projects and endeavors claiming or receiving the label of popular education makes the term difficult to precisely define.
 Generally, one can say that popular education is class-based in nature and rejects the notion of education as transmission or 'banking education'.
 It stresses a dialectic or dialogical model between educator and educand.
-This model is explored in great detail in the works of one of the foremost popular educators Paulo Freire.
+This model is explored in great detail in the works of one of the foremost popular educators Paulo Freire of the early 1900s.

 Though sharing many similarities with other forms of alternative education, popular education is a distinct form in its own right.
 In the words of Liam Kane:

 "What distinguishes popular education from 'adult', 'non-formal', 'distance', or 'permanent education', for example, is that in the context of social injustice, education can never be politically neutral: if it does not side with the poorest and marginalised sectors- the 'oppressed' – in an attempt to transform society, then it necessarily sides with the 'oppressors' in maintaining the existing structures of oppression, even if by default."

 Europe

-Popular education began at the crossroads between politics and pedagogy, and strongly relies on the democratic ideal of the Enlightenment, which considered public education as a main tool of individual and collective emancipation, and thus the necessary conditions of autonomy, in accordance to Immanuel Kant's Was Ist Aufklärung?
+Popular education began at the crossroads between politics and pedagogy, and strongly relies on the democratic ideal of the Enlightenment, which considered public education as a main tool of individual and collective emancipation, and thus the necessary conditions of autonomy, in accordance with Immanuel Kant's Was Ist Aufklärung?
 (What is Enlightenment?), published five years before the 1789 French Revolution, during which the Condorcet report established public instruction in France.

 Jean-Jacques Rousseau's L'Emile: Or, On Education (1762) was another obvious theoretical influence, as well as the works of N. F. S. Grundtvig (1783–1872), at the origins of the Nordic movement of folk high schools.
-During the 19th century, popular education movements were involved, in particular in France, in the Republican and Socialist movement.
+During the 19th century, popular education movements were involved, in particular in France, in the Republican and Socialist movements.
 A main component of the workers' movement, popular education was also strongly influenced by positivist, materialist and laïcité, if not anti-clerical, ideas.

 Popular education may be defined as an educational technique designed to raise the consciousness of its participants and allow them to become more aware of how an individual's personal experiences are connected to larger societal problems.
 Participants are empowered to act to effect change on the problems that affect them.